StackStorm/st2/instructables/configuring_rbac.rst

 Role creation
 -------------
-A newly created user has no permissions assigned.
-Each permission must be explicitly assign to a user.
-To assign a permission grants StackStorm requires creation of a role.
+A newly created user has no assigned permissions.
+Each permission must be explicitly assigned to a user.
+To assign permission grants StackStorm requires creation of a role and then associating this role with a user.
 In this case we are trying to create a pack owner role.

 Lets first make sure there is a pack `x` we can use to experiment.